YGanLab/Image_ColorChannel_Intensity/README.md

 If you feel this software helps your research, please use the following citation information.
 Please contact us (yganlab@gmail.com) if you want to access the source code.

-APA: Li, X., & Yu, G. (2023).
-Calculate intensity of medical images over color-channels (Version 1.0.0) [Computer software].
+APA: Li, X., & Gan, Y. (2023).
+Calculate intensity of medical images over color-channels (Version 1.0.0) [Computer software]

 BibTex: @software{Li_Calculate_intensity_of_2023,
 author = {Li, Xueshen and Yu, Gan},